klilly50/Data-Science-Project-2024/README.md

 From the "Checkouts by Title" data set, we opted to keep the following key features to examine, focusing on fields essential to our questions about checkout patterns: Usage class (Physical vs. Digital), Material Type (Book, Sound disc, Audiobook, Ebook, Video disc, Other), Checkout year, Checkout month, Checkouts, Title, Creator, Subjects, and Publisher.
 Author names and book titles were standardized for consistency, and we categorized books by genre using text analysis on the subjects provided.
 To establish the number of checkouts in a book's first year, we segmented the data by checkout dates, noting that later records exhibited inconsistencies.
 Initial visualizations revealed unreliability in these periods, leading us to exclude data from certain time ranges.

 To enhance our predictive capabilities, we created an additional feature to quantify author popularity.
-For each book, we calculated the total number of checkouts for the author’s other works in the years preceding the book’s release.
-This feature provides a measure of prior popularity, helping us assess whether an author’s established readership correlates with the initial demand for new titles.
-By incorporating this popularity metric, we aim to improve the accuracy of our first-year checkout predictions.
+For each book, we calculated the total number of checkouts and mean number of checkouts for the author’s other works in the year preceding the book’s release.
+These features provide a measure of prior popularity, helping us assess whether an author’s established readership correlates with the initial demand for new titles.
+By incorporating these popularity metrics, we aim to improve the accuracy of our first-year checkout predictions.

 Our exploratory data analysis highlighted minimal overarching trends across the chosen features, underscoring the complexity and diversity in library checkouts.
-We anticipated that author popularity, as measured by the total checkouts of an author’s previous works, would be a strong predictor of a new book's first-year checkouts.
+We anticipated that author popularity, as measured by the total and mean checkouts of an author’s previous works, would be a strong predictor of a new book's first-year checkouts.
 However, our analysis revealed no significant correlation between these variables, challenging our initial expectations.
-Figure 1 illustrates this lack of relationship, showing scattered data points with no clear trend, suggesting that factors beyond an author’s past popularity may play a larger role in predicting initial demand for new titles.
+Figure\ref{fig:NoCorrelation} illustrates this lack of relationship, showing scattered data points with no clear trend, suggesting that factors beyond an author’s past popularity may play a larger role in predicting initial demand for new titles.

 ![NoCorrelation](images/NoCorrelation.png)